justinmayer/virtualfish/docs/extend.rst

 Events
 ------

-virtualfish emits Fish events instead of using hook scripts.
-To hook in to events that virtualfish emits, write a function like this:
+VirtualFish emits Fish events instead of using hook scripts.
+To hook into events that VirtualFish emits, write a function like this:

 ::